-LXVI The Rouse Ball Trust Funds page 48
+LXVI The Rouse Ball Trust Funds page 50

-LXVII Academic Staff 50
+LXVII Academic Staff 52

+LXVIII Temporary provisions 64

-Schedule 62
+Schedule 64

-Amalgamated Trusts Fund 63
+Amalgamated Trusts Fund 65

 PREAMBLE

 Following the enactment of the Universities of Oxford and Cambridge Act 1923, a body of Commissioners styled the University of Cambridge Commissioners was appointed, with power to make new Statutes for the University and its Colleges, superseding the Statutes of 1882.
 Statutes for Trinity College were made by the Commissioners on 17 November 1925, and were approved by Order in Council dated 30 April 1926.